 If you can't sit or can't sit for very long, you have come to the right website!
 If you think that you can't be active anymore, maybe this website can give you an idea of how your life can still be active and fulfilling!
 Visit our online support group for people with sitting disability.
 Register free membership!

 My name is Mosken and I can't sit for more than three minutes because of extreme back pain.
 I used to be a government lawyer in Norway, but am now disabled due to severe back problems.
 I personally know that a severe sitting disability requires huge life adjustments.
-I am also unable to walk for more than a couple of minutes, meaning that I spend my life laying down.

 Visit one of the few online support groups in the world for people with sitting disability caused by chronic pain!
 We have many topics started by our members about sitting disability.
 Read about Friends International in Wikipedia and watch our video about sitting disability.